pauldubois777/AuthExamplePublic/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.

+If you use some other process for creating Angular 2 apps, or just do it from scratch, you should be able to take the contents of the src/app folder and the index.html file and use them in a new app.

 The application is setup to use Google Firebase for the backend authentication.
 You can easily setup a free Google Firebase account by going [here](https://firebase.google.com/)

 Once you get your account setup, you need to update the Firebase account settings in the index.html file, and remove the alert :)